rattletat/yt-scraper/README.md

 please don't hesitate to [file an issue][git-new-issue-url].

 Contributions in any form are welcomed.
-I will accept pull-requests if they extent this program's functionality.
+I will accept pull-requests if they extent **yt-scraper**'s functionality.

 To set up the development environment, please install [Poetry][poetry-url] and run `poetry install` inside the project.